alexisbaxman/ancpbids_documentation/book/query.md

 ## Next section:
-In the next section we will continue with more Advanced Queries.
+In the next section we will continue with more Advanced Queries using multiple filtering parameters and specific BIDS Key-value pairs, as well as retrieving metadata and other descriptive files.